nalwayv/MyLeetCode/README.md

 - 1342\.
 Number of Steps to Reduce a Number to Zero
 - 1346\.
 Check If N and Its Double Exist
 - 1367\.
 Linked List in Binary Tree
+- 1372\.
+Longest ZigZag Path in a Binary Tree"
 - 1381\.
 Design a Stack With Increment Operation
 - 1431\.
 Kids With the Greatest Number of Candies
 - 1448\.
 Count Good Nodes in Binary Tree